Digital Nomad LLC 2026: $60 to Form, $500+/yr to Run

 Some links on this page go to partners who compensate us.
 This does not affect our analysis or rankings.
 How we make money

 "Get an LLC" is the default advice in every digital nomad forum, subreddit, and Slack group.
-The advice arrives without context: no mention of which state, what the ongoing costs are, how tax residency interacts with the entity, or when an LLC creates more complexity than it resolves.
+No mention of which state, what the ongoing costs look like, or when an LLC creates more problems than it solves.

 Quick reference: Digital nomad LLC costs at a glance